acgerstein/packages-report/README.md

 Bonus activity prompt
 ---------------------

--   Combine your work analyzing your R packages and what we've learned re: GitHub and R Markdown
--   This `README.Rmd` gives a scaffold for using the work you did earlier to make a little report.
--   Given our previous work, I'm using pre-computed results and including a pre-made figure, leaving the R code down in scripts below `R/`.
-But know that, in other contexts, you could inline all that code in chunks here.
-Depends on downstream usage and the project context.
--   Locally, do `README.Rmd` --&gt; `README.md` with the "Knit" button or via `rmarkdown::render("README.Rmd")`.
-Commit both.
 -   I presume you are hooked up to GitHub remote repo, covered in [Existing project, GitHub last](https://happygitwithr.com/existing-github-last.html).
 Summary:
 -   Consider the convenience function `usethis::use_github()`.
 Or to do by hand:
 -   Create a similarly-named repo on GitHub.